 - Be realistic about what can be done and what can't be done to salvage your financial situation.

-- Seek financial and/or marriage counseling.
+- If these suggestions don't help, seek financial and/or marriage counseling.

 If you have advice for other couples who are dealing with the financial infidelity or financial problems, please share your thoughts.